“The world is a dangerous place to live; not because of the people who are evil, but because of the people who don’t do anything about it.”

 In other words, it is a misconception to feel safer among a bigger crowd, like a city’s population.
 It is more likely to get help by your one and only neighbor than all these people – who, usually, are also strangers – who are crammed into the building blocks around you and pass before you in the teeming streets.

-It is no coincidence what the poets say: we become lonelier in the crowd.
+It is no coincidence what the poets say: in the crowd, we become lonelier.

 But Darley and Latané drew another one conclusion, more optimistic by conducting another experiment which I am not going to describe now, even though it is just as interesting: Solidarity can be taught.